Dr Phil Edwards

 Teaching

-Phil is the module co-ordinator of the Distance Learning MSc Epidemiology EPM500 Project Module.
+Phil is the module co-ordinator of the Distance Learning MSc Epidemiology EPM500 Project Report Module.
 He also lectures on Sample Size, Sampling and Outcome Assessment for the 'Study Design' module of the Intensive MSc Epidemiology.

 Research